 We have regular activities, classes and events throughout the year at our venues as well as special events for residents and the wider Forres area community.
-There is something for everyone.
+Take a look at our new guide of activities.

 Printed copies of our newsletter are available for anyone from the Town Hall.
 Once you join as a member, we’ll automatically send you a copy of the newsletter.

 Film Forres is a community-based interest group which promotes a range of community film activities for the Forres area.
 These include: film screenings for different age-groups, providing use of the film equipment to other groups for screenings, performance and related activities.
 They run a film programme from Forres Town Hall.

 - Website: filmforres.co.uk

 Forres and District Pipe Band has a long history of playing for local community events, Highland games and for local people on their special occasions.
 It has regularly performed at the European Pipe Band Championships which was held in our home town until 2017 and at the Highland Military Tattoo, Fort George which also ended in 2017.
 Over the past few years the Pipe Band has gone through a transformation for the better and has welcomed many new players and it has re-equipped with new instruments and uniforms.
 The Pipe Band regularly meets at Forres Town Hall.

 Scottish country dancing in Forres and Nairn provides opportunities for local people to Dance Scottish with them, for fun, fitness and friendship.
 Scottish country dancing is an easy way to keep the brain and body active, and to meet new people.
 Spend an evening with them and find out why this form of dance – enjoyed by people of every age and ability all over the world – is so popular.
 They meet weekly in Forres Town Hall.